Andy-Gong/examples/scheduled-quartz-JDBC-example/README.md

 # Quartz Cluster example
-In this example, it initializes and registers the elastic job via spring.
+In this example, it initializes scheduler instance in cluster mode.

 application.properties defines the scheduler properties.
 ```properties